liamb8/capstone/Labs/VSFTPd/VSFTPdLab.md

 ## How to Connect to FTP Server:

 Download **FileZilla** [here](https://filezilla-project.org/download.php?platform=win64) and install it.
 After it finishes installing open it up and connect to your ftp server.
 Input the username and password you setup the `vsftp` account with and your servers ip address to connect.
+You don't need to add a port number only the ip address and the user and password.

 ![](https://github.com/liamb8/capstone/blob/main/Labs/VSFTPd/Pictures/FileZilla.JPG)